SidonTheTroll/Erstes-Jahr/Chemistry/1-basic-concepts-of-chemistry.md

 ## Relation between Molecular Formula and Emperical Formula

 Molecular formula = N x [Emperical Formula](#emperical-formula)
-n is the simple whole number ratio
+- n is the simple whole-number ratio

-## Determination of Emperical formula of a Compound
+## Determination of the Empirical formula of a Compound

-1. Write the percentage of diferent element involved in the formula.
+1. Write the percentage of the different elements involved in the formula.
 Then write the atomic mass of the element involved.

 2. Divide the percentage of each element by its atomic mass to calculate the gram atoms or moles of the element.
    - Gram Atom (moles) = $\frac{\text{percentage of element}}{\text{Atomic mass}}$

-3. Divide the gram atoms or moles of different element by the smallest among them to find the atomic ratio or molar ratio.
+3. Divide the gram atoms or moles of different elements by the smallest among them to find the atomic ratio or molar ratio.

 4. Raise the atomic or molar ratio of the element to the nearest whole number.
 If necessary, multiply by suitable integers.

+# Limiting Reagent/Reactant
+In a chemical reaction, one of the reactants may be present in lesser amounts while the other may be present in excess.
+The reactant which is present in lesser amounts is known as the limiting reagent/reactant.